 The consultation ran from 27 October 2025 to 16 January 2026 looking to gain views from stakeholders on the proposal to probit the use of bisphenol A (BPA) and other bisphenols in food contact materials.

-The consultation can be found.
+The consultation can be found Consultation on bisphenol A - Food Standards Scotland - Citizen Space.
 The consultation was carried out on behalf of the Minister for Public Health and Women’s Health.
 The Food Standards Agency (FSA) launched a separate consultation on England and Wales.

 Stakeholders were asked to consider any relevant provisions of law and other legitimate factors (e.g. consumer interests, technical feasibility and environmental factors) that FSS identified as relevant to these applications.